Navigate This Page

 If you need recruitment support for your Recruit project, please reach out to us via Live Chat in-app or projects@userinterviews.com.

-Can I edit my quotas after a project is launched?
+Can I edit my quotas or quota automations after a project is launched?

 Can participants be included in more than one quota?

-Yes.
-As long as participants meet the criteria for the quota, they will be included.
-This means they may meet criteria for multiple quotas, such as qualifying for a quota based on gender and another based on employment type.
+• Yes, participants may meet criteria for multiple quotas, such as qualifying for a quota based on gender and another based on employment type.

 Can I set multiple quota targets that, when added together, exceed the requested participants for my study?